okta/okta-sdk-nodejs/README.md

 ## Usage

 All usage of this SDK begins with the creation of a client, the client handles the authentication and communication with the Okta API.
-To create a client, you need to provide it the URL of your Okta Org, and an API Token that you have provisioned for yourself (this can be done by visiting Admin -> Security -> API -> Tokens in your Okta Developer Dashboard):
+To create a client, you need to provide it the URL of your Okta Org, and an API Token that you have provisioned for yourself (this can be done by visiting API -> Tokens in your Okta Developer Dashboard):

 ```javascript
 const okta = require('@okta/okta-sdk-nodejs');